dmachard/go-dnscollector/README.md

 The full config file for this use-case can be found [here](example-config/use-case-1.yml)

-### Use case 2: collect dnstap stream and get statistics usage (go-dnscollector>prometheus>grafana)
+### Use case 2: collect dnstap stream and get statistics usage (dnscollector>prometheus>grafana)

 With this example the collector waits incoming dnstap messages sent by your dns server, then you can watch statistics and metrics on your Grafana dashboard.

-The full config file for this use-case can be found [here](example-config/use-case-2.yml) The dashboard can be found [here](example-config/grafana-dashboard.json)
+The full config file for this use-case can be found [here](example-config/use-case-2.yml).

+The dashboard can be found [here](example-config/grafana-dashboard.json).

 ## Benchmark